DaveSkender/Stock.Indicators/docs/pages/utilities.md

 ### Sort results

-`results.ToSortedCollection()` sorts any collection of indicator results and returns it as a `Collection` sorted by ascending `Timestamp`.
+`results.ToSortedList()` sorts any collection of indicator results and returns it as a `IReadOnlyList` sorted by ascending `Timestamp`.
 Results from the library indicators are already sorted, so you'd only potentially need this if you're creating [custom indicators]({{site.baseurl}}/custom-indicators/#content).

 ## Utilities for numerical analysis